ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

   bStream - control between oneshot-at-end and live-stream-as-its-generated collating and showing of the generated response.

+    the logic assumes that the text sent from the server follows utf-8 encoding.

   apiEP - select between /completions and /chat/completions endpoint provided by the server/ai-model.

   bCompletionFreshChatAlways - whether Completion mode collates complete/sliding-window history when